ga-wdi-exercises/project1/readme.md

 ### Deploying via GitHub Pages.

 **DO NOT** follow the instructions provided by GitHub for creating your Project Pages.
 Why not?
 They expect `gh_pages` to be a separate informational site about the project contained in the repo.
-So, what we want, is to use the `gh_pages` functionality to actually host our application.
+What we want is to use the `gh_pages` functionality to actually host our application.

 Instead, try these steps: